sparrowcode/PermissionsKit/README.md

 ## Installation

 Ready to use on iOS 11+.
-Supports iOS, tvOS, and `SwiftUI`.
+Supports iOS, tvOS and `SwiftUI`.

 ### Swift Package Manager